Skip to content

 🏛️

-La Cité du Vin (the Wine City museum) is a genuinely world-class cultural institution — interactive exhibitions on wine history, geography, mythology, and culture spanning 3,000 years across 20 rooms.
-The building itself (designed by XTU Architects) looks like wine swirling in a glass and is a Bordeaux landmark.
-The ticket includes one glass of wine from the world collection at the panoramic Belvédère bar on the 8th floor (the view over the Garonne is spectacular).
-Open from 9:30am.
+The museum is a genuinely world-class cultural institution — 20 interactive rooms covering wine history, geography, mythology, and culture across 3,000 years.
+The architecture alone (designed to resemble wine swirling in a glass) justifies the visit.
+The ticket includes a glass of wine at the panoramic Belvédère bar on the 8th floor with a spectacular view over the Garonne.

 🍇